<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=548598725911645&amp;ev=PageView&amp;noscript=1">

 According to the Bureau of Labor Statistics, the job opportunities available to environmental scientists, consultants, educators, and other specialists is expected to grow 11% in the next decade, a growth rate that exceeds the average for all occupations.

-As you consider where a master’s in environmental education could take you, it helps to start by asking yourself some big questions:
+As you consider where an environmental education degree could take you, it helps to start by asking yourself some big questions:

 • Am I interested in communicating about environmental initiatives in a business setting?